-In today's competitive job market, employees are looking for benefits that go beyond the traditional perks of health insurance and retirement plans.
-One that is gaining traction is the public transportation allowance -- a financial incentive that offsets the cost of using transit to commute to work.
+In a competitive job market, employees increasingly look past the standard package of health insurance and retirement contributions for benefits that show up in daily life.
+One that is steadily gaining traction is the public transportation allowance -- a financial incentive that offsets the cost of commuting by transit.

-For employers, the math can be appealing.
-A transit allowance reduces parking demand, supports sustainability goals, and improves retention by offering something employees genuinely use every day.
-For employees, it is a direct way to save money on the commute while contributing to a more sustainable commuting culture.
-Programs like these are part of a broader pattern in which public transportation produces measurable economic returns for the regions and employers that invest in it.
+The math can be appealing for employers, too.
+A transit allowance reduces parking demand, supports sustainability goals, and improves retention by funding something employees genuinely use every day.
+For employees, it is a direct way to cut commuting costs while reinforcing a more sustainable commuting culture.
+Programs like these fit into a broader pattern in which public transportation produces measurable economic returns for the regions and employers that invest in it.

 1. Understand Your Employer's Incentives